Robotic Process Automation (RPA): Cloud vs. on-premises

-How a cloud-based RPA differs from an on-premise solution?
-Jukka Virkkunen, partner and co-founder of Digital Workforce, the leading intelligent automation service provider, discusses the difference between the two options.
-Most importantly, he concludes that the cloud service is also about thinking the use of robotics strategically – and making choices about what is left undone.
+How does cloud RPA differ from an on-premise solution?
+Jukka Virkkunen, partner and co-founder of Digital Workforce, the world’s leading dedicated Intelligent Automation (IA) service provider, discusses the two options.
+He concludes that cloud service is all about considering the use of robotics strategically and making choices about what is left undone.

-Is cloud service as simple as getting robotics from a socket?
+Is cloud RPA as simple as getting robots from a socket?

-By utilizing Digital Workforce’s Repository, a comprehensive process and component library, the automatization of the chosen processes can be further accelerated.
-Also, the Repository can provide significant cost savings by cutting the development cost of a single automated process by as much as fifty percent.
-Simply put, the Repository is a library of ready-made automation components.
-These parts of previously automated process can be re-utilized to automate new objects.
-Excellent maintainability, consistent quality and efficient change management are ensured by using the same components in several different processes rather that executing processes separately from each other.
+By utilising Digital Workforce’s Repository – a comprehensive process, and component library – automation can be further accelerated.
+Repository can also provide significant savings by cutting the development cost of a single automated process by as much as fifty percent.
+Simply put, Digital Workforce Repository is a library of ready-made automation components.
+Parts of previously automated processes can be re-utilised to automate new objects.
+Along with cost savings, re-utilising automation objects ensures excellent process maintainability, consistent quality of automations, and efficient change management. ”

-Does a cloud service allow flexibility when volumes change?
+Does cloud service allow flexibility when volumes change?

-How well does the client organization need to understand RPA when using the cloud service?
+How well does a client organisation need to understand RPA when deploying a cloud service?

-Digital Workforce is a specialized service provider arranging training in robotics.
-Depending on the client, their location and the scope of the use, the training can be done either online or onsite.
-Digital Workforce Academy learning environment is designed to match the different levels and forms of RPA training needs that organizations have.
+Digital Workforce is also a certified training provider in robotics.
+Depending on the client, their location and the scope of use, training can be arranged online or onsite.
+Digital Workforce Academy learning environment is designed to cover the complete range of RPA training requirements that organisations have.”

-What is the competitive edge of cloud based RPA?
+What is the competitive edge of cloud RPA?

 It is rarely beneficial for companies to host their own cloud environment.
-Digital Workforce hosts its cloud services on a 24/7 supported environment, which ensures the continuity of the RPA service and quick response times to failures.
-Providing this kind of technical environment on premise would be extremely expensive for any organization.
-Therefore, nowadays almost every organization has outsourced their IT environments to their partners.
+Digital Workforce hosts its cloud services on a 24/7 supported environment, which ensures the continuity of service and quick response times around the clock.
+Providing this kind of technical environment on-premise would be extremely expensive for any organisation.
+This is why most organisations have outsourced their IT environments to partners.”

 How can companies tap into the large-scale benefits of RPA?

-Robotics provide one way to do things more efficiently.
+Robotics provides a tool to do things more efficiently.
 Most business areas are operational or tactical – not strategic, in which case robotics can be used to reduce cost.
-Hence, the company can invest into more important tasks rather than investing in tactical or operative areas.
-With the help of robotics, the tasks are done quickly and effectively, and the company does not need to use its time to business areas that are not strategic.
+Hence, a company can invest in more important tasks.
+With the help of robotics, the tasks are done quickly and effectively, and the company does not need to use its time to business areas that are not strategic.”

 How safe is a cloud service?

-The main things regarding security in the use of robotics are how the robot is managed, how the processes are automated, and how they are maintained and improved.
-Robots usually get minimum access rights and the ability to read or write specific things relating to the process.
-When a robot is provided from a cloud service, it cannot be reached from outside.
-However, the performance and functionality of the robot can be easily monitored, for example, from a mobile device.
-Digital Workforce has developed a user-friendly RPA Management-tool that makes it possible to manage and monitor the robots whenever and wherever.
+Robots usually get minimum access rights and only the required ability to read or write specific things relating to the process.
+When a robot is delivered from a cloud, it cannot be reached from outside.
+However, the performance and functionality of the robot can be monitored, for example, from a mobile device.
+Digital Workforce has developed a user-friendly RPA Management-tool that makes it possible to manage and monitor the robots whenever and wherever.”

 How does RPA relate to other technologies?